James R. Lane

 "How can I be…of service, Your Highness?"
 I yip-whine-growled, wishing I could simply slide back through the door and retreat to my little cubicle.

-“Oh, please do not take that…that servile tone, friend Bart,” she almost snarled, “not with me!
+"Oh, please do not take that…that servile tone, friend Bart," she literally snarled, "not with me!
 You gave your life to save mine, not knowing or caring who I was.
-I can never treat you like a…a subject; not after what you have done.”
+I can never treat you like a…a subject; not after what you have done."
 Somehow that didn’t set my feeble mind at ease, and what followed made me sick to my soul.
-She stood and began pacing, and for a moment she looked frightfully like a poor fox that had been harried by hounds and “glorious” hunters all day.
+She stood and began pacing, and for a moment she looked frightfully like a poor, sad (big!) dog that had been abandoned by her owners.
 Finally she pointed to a now-blank video screen on the wall.
-“My ‘loving parents’ have informed me that due to the incredible treachery of the human Henry Johnson, my quest has failed, that all the hard work and danger that I endured was for nothing!
+"My ‘loving parents’ have informed me that due to the incredible treachery of the human Henry Johnson, my quest has failed, that all the hard work and danger that I endured was for nothing!
 Nothing!
 And---because of my…failure…my position in line as the next ruler of our empire has been given to my younger sister, who, when she comes of age, will no doubt succeed in her quest---whatever it may be.
-It has…all been for naught!”
-With that bit of overplayed female drama, Eyanna collapsed into a desk chair, her head cradled in her arms as they lay on the desk, weeping in an all-too-familiar way.
+It has…all been for naught!"
+With that bit of overplayed female drama, Eyanna collapsed into a desk chair, her head cradled in her arms as they lay on the desk, weeping in an all-too-human way.

-And then she lurched away, letting me drop to the floor, her mouth dripping my blood like a bad horror movie, and bad ol’ me trying to scrabble away from the lethal monster I had struggle to save like a child trying to escape an angry parent wielding a punishing leather belt.
+And then she lurched away, letting me drop to the floor, her mouth dripping my blood like a bad horror movie.
+Bad ol’ me was left frantically trying to scuttle away from the lethal monster I had struggle to save, like a child trying to escape an angry parent wielding a punishing leather belt.

 "Gaaahhh---!" she screamed.
 "NO!" came next, even louder.
 Then, "I…I did not…not mean to---"